open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

 is critical.
 To achieve this, OpenTelemetry must provide stable conventions and guidelines for instrumenting those operations.
-Popular messaging systems that should be supported include Kafka, RabbitMQ, Apache RocketMQ, Azure Event Hubs and Service Bus, Amazon SQS, SNS, and Kinesis.
+Popular messaging systems that should be supported include Kafka, RabbitMQ, Apache RocketMQ, Azure Event Hubs and Service Bus, Amazon SQS, SNS, Kinesis, and Oracle AQ/TEQ.

 Bringing the existing experimental semantic conventions for messaging to a stable state is a crucial step for users and instrumentation authors, as it